 I had memorized the local cab company’s phone number.
 The cabbie (it was a small town and I always got the same guy) would apologize for the size of the fare.
 He would drive me home and I would dig out the money from my mother’s waitressing apron-usually almost all her tips from the day and pay him.

 I can’t tell you how many times she promised to be somewhere for me and wasn’t.
 She wasn’t there because she was either too drunk to be there or passed out.

-I also can’t tell you how many times she promised it would never happen again.
-That things “will be different now”.
+I also can’t tell you how many times my mother promised it would never happen again.
+She promised she would stop drinking.
+She promised that things “will be different now”.
 I don’t remember how many times I believed her and hoped it would be so before I stopped believing.
 Eventually, I stopped believing her.

 It should come as no surprise that we nearly got evicted for non-payment of mortgage but my mother somehow found a way to bail us out of that mess.
 Later, she did have to check us into a motel for a night or two because our utilities had gotten shut off for non-payment.